 - Place tapioca in medium saucepan and add 3 cups of water.
 Soak the tapioca for 30 minutes.
 Do not drain after soaking.

-- Add the coconut cream, sugar, rum-soaked raisins and rum (it may be all soaked into the raisins) and kosher salt.
+- Add the coconut milk cream, sugar, rum-soaked raisins (and any remaining rum), and kosher salt.

 - Stir well.